jbeeko/cfworker-web-api/README.md

 env.CF_KEY,
 ```

 These are used to provide the `CLOUDFLARE_AUTH_EMAIL` and the `CLOUDFLARE_AUTH_KEY` respectively.
 This is done by using the WebPack [environment variables feature](https://webpack.js.org/guides/environment-variables/).
 The actual values can be provided on the command line directly or pulled from a user environment.
-In the command line show those values are defined in the `.bash.profile` file.
+In the command line show those values are defined in the `.bash_profile` file.

 > **NOTE:** Currently you can only deploy a worker to a domain you own that you have moved to Cloudflare.
 However you will soon be able to host worker on a subdomain of `workers.com`.
 So go read about it and [claim your workers.com domain now](https://blog.cloudflare.com/announcing-workers-dev/).